 This category is for recording information on all harvested crops not previously recorded in this section.
 It is a catch-all category for other crops grown and harvested on this operation.
-Exclude straw and stubble from crops, except for the value of sales which is recorded in Section D, Item 6.
+Include short rotation woody crops.
+A short rotation woody crop is a tree with a planned growth cycle of "about 10 years or less" from planting to harvest.
+These are trees for use by the paper or pulp industry.
+Exclude nursery stock or trees that will be harvested for lumber, fence posts, telephone poles, etc. Exclude straw and stubble from crops, except for the value of sales which is in the item code associated with the grain from which the straw was made.